Spring in the Valley of the Sun

 As of yesterday spring is officially here.
 The breeze dances with the scent of citrus trees in bloom all over the city, and this is a common sight again...

 No, we're not experiencing flooding and these people don't have a burst pipe.

 This is how many homes, businesses and parks in this region water the lawn.
 It's water pumped in from the Salt River that once a week floods the grass.
 So, if you're in Phoenix there's no need to pound on anyone's door in a panic about the flood in their yard.

 She also was kind enough to explain "Swamp Cooling" to me, which is how they cool the gallery (and many people here cool their homes).
-It's a machine that pulls hot, dry air in from outside through wet pads that cools the air and propels it inside.
-It's something that only works in dry desert like environments, and is MUCH cheaper than air conditioning.
+It's a machine that pulls hot, dry air in from outside through wet pads that cool the air and propels it inside.
+It's something that only works in a dry desert-like environment, and is MUCH cheaper than air conditioning.
 I believe it was invented in Iran.

 Anyway, the weather is still very pleasant here.
 Some days are above 90ºF but most aren't.
 We have our own plans to get out of the city this summer, though.
 We have conventions in Albuquerque and San Diego to look forward to.
 Happy Spring!